RomanTheLegend/Pokemon_NoGo/README.md

 and then rename it and reboot

-12. Install Pokemon NoGo .apk file and launch it
+12. Install Pokemon NoGo .apk file and launch it (click on Start - you should see "Waiting for client connection")
 13. Click "Start"
 14. Open Windows command line
 15. Right click on NOX icon -> Properties -> Open File Location.
 Then locate nox_adb.exe in that folder and drag it to command line